 When you dig into the facts about what is RV gray water, you learn that true gray water is treated before it ever leaves a building.
 Unless your RV has a waste water treatment system, you are technically dumping raw sewage.

-Inconsistent Laws About Dumping RV Gray Water Confuse RVers
+Inconsistent Federal and State Laws About Dumping RV Gray Water Confuse RVers

 The definition of “gray water,” and laws about dumping it are different from state-to-state.
 Even government agencies like the Bureau of Land Management and the US Forest Service (USFS) don’t always agree RV gray water dumping laws and rules.